 • after having wisdom teeth extracted

-• and in patients taking the oral contraceptive.
+• in females and in patients taking the oral contraceptive.

 However a dry socket may occur in anyone, after any extraction.